lynxius/lynxius-python/README.md

 ## Contributing Guidelines

-:computer: Would love to contribute?
+Would love to contribute?
 Please follows our [contribution guidelines](CONTRIBUTING.md).